-Because occupations involving physical labor dominate the local economy, Clintonville is generally considered to be a blue-collar town.
-48.88% of the Clintonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Clintonville is a blue-collar town, with 48.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clintonville is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Clintonville who work in healthcare (8.18%), office and administrative support (7.56%), and sales jobs (5.69%).

 Also of interest is that Clintonville has more people living here who work in computers and math than 95% of the places in the US.